BuildingThingsWithCode/SquashGhoster/README.md

 # SquashGhoster
-This is a hobby project.
+This was a hobby project.
 An Android app to help with the training of squash specific movement patterns.
-The app is functional, but needs some minor tweaks to be finished.
+The app is functional and I use it in my training but it is not completely finished.
-Some parts of the source code are not published to prevent copying of the app.
+Some parts of the source code are not published here to prevent copying of the app by others.

 [Have a look (Youtube)](https://youtu.be/PJBVvsF23bs).